bitrix24/b24restdocs/api-reference/crm/deals/contacts/crm-deal-contact-items-get.md

-# Get the set of contacts associated with the deal crm.deal.contact.items.get
+# Get a set of contacts associated with a deal crm.deal.contact.items.get

 {% note warning "We are still updating this page" %}